 is trying to go straight.

 That is the force that the tires traction must exert sideways on the vehicle to make it turn in the circle rather than going straight the way it would have normally wanted to go.
-(On an icy surface, nowhere near that much side force can be applied, and the vehicle slides straight instead of going around the turn.
+(On an icy surface, tire traction is poor and nowhere near that much side force can be applied, and the vehicle slides straight instead of going around the turn.
 Now you know why!)

 Now, we have that all of the weight (mass) of the vehicle acts as though it is at the height of the center-of-gravity, and that there is a lateral force, the centripetal force being applied by the tires and road AT THE HEIGHT OF THE ROAD SURFACE on that weight, to the left in our drawing.
 This horizontal force does NOT act directly at/on the center-of-gravity directly because it is at the wrong height.
 Therefore, it not only acts to push the weight/center-of-gravity sideways but it also acts to try to twist the vehicle around the center-of-gravity.
 This twisting action is where the problem arises.